Measurement-based quantum computing with qudit stabilizer states: Theoretical background

 with $\chi_4(t) = i^{\tr_4(t)}$.
 The trace $\tr_4(t):\mathbb{GR}(4,m) \mapsto \mathbb{Z}_4$ of the multiplication map is now computed in the Galois ring $\mathbb{GR}(4,m)$ with $4^m$ elements, so an extension of the $\mathbb{Z}_4$ ring with extension degree $m$.
 The group formed by the operators $W(z,x,t)$ is called the Heisenberg-Weyl group.
 In Appendix \ref{app:finite-field-ququarts}, we provide explicit expressions for finite-field ququarts as an example.

 Stabilizer states of $n$ qudits can again be defined via abelian subgroups of the Heisenberg-Weyl group, where $n$ stabilizer group generators suffice \cite{heinrich2021stabiliser}.
 Furthermore, in contrast to integer-ring qudits, any stabilizer state is locally Clifford equivalent to a graph state \cite{schlingemann2001stabilizercodesrealizedgraph,Grassl}.
+In particular, the stabilizer group generators of a finite-field qudit graph state correspond to